-The OSBI receives monthly crime and arrest reports from 304 sheriffs’ offices and police departments statewide. �Of the 304 reporting agencies, 162 report electronically using the State Incident Based Reporting System (SIBRS). �The remaining agencies report manually using the forms listed below. �These reports form the database from which the UCR is created.
+The OSBI receives monthly crime and arrest reports from over 300 sheriffs’ offices and police departments statewide.
+Of the 56 reporting agencies, 331 report electronically using the State Incident Based Reporting System (SIBRS).
+The 58 remaining agencies report electronically using the on-line UCR database.
+These reports form the database from which the UCR is created.

 The OSBI's Field Services Unit works to ensure the integrity of the data reported both manually and electronically.
 Eight representatives are assigned various regions throughout the state and provide training and technical support to reporting agencies.
 Additionally, the field representatives compile the information submitted into a uniform format for submission to the Federal Bureau of Investigation.A list of the representatives and their respective areas of service is listed below.

 New UCR On-Line Database - New for 2014